irisdingbj/IstioCon-2021/README.md

 One of our session  <b> `Secure your microservices with Istio step by step` </b> is the <b>top 5 </b>Most popular sessions in Chinese!

-## At last, below are some sessions that I think is valuable to watch.
+## At last, below are some sessions that I think are valuable to watch.
 You can also see a full list in [IstioCon website](https://events.istio.io/istiocon-2021/sessions/)

 | Title   |  slides |
 |  ----  | ----  |